Remediation works associated with former Barking Riverside landfill.

 Site Background & History

-Barking Riverside is one of the largest development sites in London occupying 185 hectares in total and is the largest housing development in the Thames Gateway.
+The Barking Riverside development is one of the largest development sites in London occupying 185 hectares in total and is the largest housing development in the Thames Gateway.

 The vision is for Barking Riverside to provide a model for sustainable living in the 21st century.
 Over the next 20 years it is planned to build 10,800 new homes to house 26,000 people.
-The development will benefit from new transport links including the East London Transit and the Docklands Light Railway.
+The development will benefit from new transport links including the East London Transit and the Docklands Light Railway and the creation of the new Barking Riverside station.
 New primary and secondary schools will also be constructed.

-The specific development site described in this case study is the former Renwick Road Landfill.
-In addition remediation works were carried out on a contamination hot-spot.
+The development site described in this case study is the former Renwick Road Landfill and further remediation of the wider development area.

-The Renwick Road Landfill occupies an approximate area of 2.1km² .
-The site is bounded to the north by Choats Road which divides the portion of the landfill currently undergoing development from another slightly smaller portion of the landfill to the north.
+The Renwick Road Landfill occupied an approximate area of 2.1km2.
+The former landfill site is bounded to the north by Choats Road which divides the portion of the landfill in two part the southern larger part currently undergoing development and the norther slightly smaller portion of the landfill to the north.
 The eastern boundary is formed by a leachate ditch and the south flowing Gores Brook.
 The southern boundary is delineated by flood defences and the River Thames.
+To the west is further scrub land part of the overall development area.

 The landfill is understood to have operated as a local authority waste disposal site accepting domestic waste, asbestos waste, inert wastes, gasworks waste and contaminated soils between the 1950’s and 1993.